Free shipping above GBP 25

 Detect and treat vitamin B12 deficiency on time

-• cell division and blood formation,
+• Cell division and blood formation

-• the breakdown of fatty acids,
+• Breakdown of fatty acids

-• the detoxification of the cells as well
+• Detoxification of cells

-Causes: How does a vitamin B12 deficiency arise?
+Causes: How Does a Vitamin B12 Deficiency Arise?

-A deficiency arises when
+A deficiency occurs when:

-What leads to a vitamin B12 deficiency?
+What Leads to a Vitamin B12 Deficiency?

 A vitamin B12 deficiency can have very different causes, including: